Sportradar to monitor Tamil Nadu Premier League matches | Sports-Games

 - India

+Sportradar, the world's leading supplier of sports integrity solutions and data products, has been hired to monitor and detect any fraudulent activities in the next three seasons of Tamil Nadu Premier League (TNPL).

-Sportradar has entered into an agreement with the Tamil Nadu Cricket Association (TNCA) to monitor and detect any fraudulent activities during Tamil Nadu Premier League (TNPL) matches for the next three seasons.
-The fifth edition of the TNPL starts from Monday at the MA Chidambaram Stadium (Chepauk) in Chennai.
-The final is slated for August 15.
+Sportradar, which has provided integrity services to the BCCI for IPL, has entered into an agreement with the Tamil Nadu Cricket Association (TNCA).

+The fifth edition of the TNPL will start from July 19 at the MA Chidambaram Stadium here, with the final slated for August 15.

-As part of the agreement, all matches in TNPL will be monitored by Sportradar's Integrity Services Fraud Detection System (FDS), providing additional support to help safeguard the integrity of the League.
-Fraud Detection System (FDS) tracks betting data via online channels in real time and its analysts review and track each game that will be played during the TNPL season with latest technology and sports data.
+As part of the agreement, all matches in TNPL will be monitored by Sportradar's Integrity Services Fraud Detection System (FDS), providing additional support to help safeguard and secure the league.
+Fraud Detection System (FDS) tracks betting data via online channels in real time and its analysts will review and track each game that will be played during the TNPL with latest technology and sports data.

-TNCA secretary R S Ramasaamy believes this partnership is the "need of the hour".
-"The partnership with Sportradar is an extension of our intent to make the TNPL a secure and world-class product.
-It is the need of the hour in current times," he said in a statement.
+In addition to providing FDS solutions to TNPL, Sportradar has also become the official data distribution partner of the league for the next three seasons for the collection and distribution of TNPL match-related data internationally.

+The TNPL partnership comes two months after Sportradar acquired InteractSport, a sports data and technology company.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)